ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Protocol Overview # {#sec-overview}

-This protocol defines how a CoAP-based Authorization Server informs Clients and Resource Servers, i.e., registered devices, about pertaining revoked access tokens.
+This protocol defines how a CoAP-based authorization server informs clients and resource servers, i.e., registered devices, about pertaining revoked access tokens.
 How the relationship between a registered device and the AS is established is out of the scope of this specification.

 At a high level, the steps of this protocol are as follows.